 Frankel is dominating as well.
 She’s currently up over Weiss by a margin of 87%-13%.

 Loomer became a right-wing favorite thanks to her numerous attention-grabbing stunts on social media.
-She also garnered heavy controversy for her anti-Muslim remarks and other antics.
+She also generated controversy for her anti-Muslim remarks and other antics.
 Loomer supported Hallandale Beach Commissioner Anabelle Lima-Taub after Lima-Taub claimed Rep. Rashida Tlaib of Michigan, a Muslim, might “blow up Capitol Hill.”

 Loomer was also banned from Twitter after calling Minnesota U.S. Rep. Ilhan Omar “anti-Jewish.”
 Facebook, Instagram, Medium, and several other social media platforms have cast Loomer aside as well.